unquist/rpg-bot/README.md

     [Sat Feb 28 2015 12:38:27 GMT+0000 (GMT)] INFO Using default redis on localhost:6379
     rpg-bot>

-Then you can interact with conan-bot by typing `rpg-bot help`.
+Then you can interact with rpg-bot by typing `rpg-bot help`.

     rpg-bot> rpg-bot help
     rpg-bot animate me <query> - The same thing as `image me`, except adds [snip]